String Indexing and Slicing#

 Negative Indices#

-Python allows negative indices that count from the right end:
+Python allows negative indices that count from the right end.
+Try it live:

 >>> s = "coding"